Crazygaze/G4Devkit/README.md

 ## DevKit ##

-Still work in progress, although it is allowing the creating of the OS.
+Still work in progress, although it is allowing the creation of the OS.
+So in my point of view, it's usable as-is, once you know the quirks.
+I'll have to create some proper documentation eventually.

 ### Features ###